Zarmeena667/LHL-Final-Project/README.md

 ![CNN Diagram](https://github.com/Zarmeena667/LHL-Final-Project/assets/145514413/4a66ca25-881e-4a14-8b01-9273b2568f1b)

 I began with training a CNN model from scratch to provide a starting point and a baseline for my project.
-I kept the model simple to avoid over-fitting.
-An illustration of the model is shared below (for details on the structure, please refer to the notebook).
+I maintained a simple model design due to the limited data available, which was a strategic choice to prevent overfitting from the outset.
+An illustration of the model is shared above (for details on the structure, please refer to the notebook).
 I used a small batch-size so that the model can learn from each individual example although it takes longer to train.
 A larger batch size trains faster but it may result in the model not capturing the nuances in the data.<br>
 The model performance was then evaluated against test and validation data and through the metrics of accuracy and loss.
-The model performance was unsatisfactory (refer to the results section) and so then I proceeded to incorporate transfer learning through a pre-trained model.
+The model performance was unsatisfactory (refer to the results section) and so then I proceeded to incorporate transfer learning through the pre-trained VGG-16 model.

 # Transfer learning model<br>
 For this model, I added in custom layers and used ‘freeze the weights’ technique to to avoid destroying any of the information contained by base layers during the first few epochs of training.
 I then evaluated this model using the same metrics as the first model.